skip to content

 The Partridges even rock a bit (check out "Jingle Bells"), while other songs ("White Christmas") have a folksy feel (sort of).
 The album only really drags when Shirley Jones (Cassidy's real-life stepmother, and Keith's TV mom) takes the spotlight - something she was never allowed to do on the group's regular records.
 Her near-operatic soprano be well suited to songs like "Have Yourself A Merry Little Christmas," but it makes her tracks sound badly out of context - easy listening in a pop rock world.

-Consumer Notes.
 Big Partridge Family fans will want to chase down an original LP copy of Christmas Card (try eBay).
 The early pressings of the album had an actual, detachable Christmas card affixed to the cover.
 That's why many images of the album are just plain green - the card's been lost.
 Later LP pressings had a picture of the Christmas card with its envelope, and my copy, at least, also came with the card itself tucked inside the LP jacket.
-Razor & Tie's CD reissue used the picture from the Christmas card.
+Most reissues in the digital era use the picture from the Christmas card as part of the cover art.

 • Jingle Bells